johnbintz/johnbintz.github.com/source/_posts/2011-12-05-my-hypercool-automagic-rails-guard-setup.md

 'cause it works pretty well for me, and it's my guide, so _there_.

+### `jasmine-headless-webkit` version requirements

+The stuff in this guide requires at least version *0.8.3*.
+Make sure you're using the most recent version if you wants the Sprockets goodness.

 ## Rails 3.1 Gem Setup

 There are only two tricks: having `compass` load before `sass-rails` to ensure all the cool Compass bits actually work, and having all of your